ParshawnH/analystmate/README.md

   - operational
   - esg
   - other
-- 🔐 100% local and private (no API keys or cloud usage)
+- 🔐 Secure and private (API key required)
 - 📁 Exportable summaries (JSON-ready)
 - 🖥️ Sleek black-themed frontend (to be built separately by collaborator)